run-ai/docs/docs/Researcher/best-practices/user-applications.md

-# Personal Applications
+# User Applications

-This article explains the procedure to create personal applications.
+This article explains the procedure to create your applications.

 Applications are used for API integrations with Run:ai.
 An application contains a client ID and a client secret.
-Using the client credentials you can obtain a token and use it within subsequent API calls.
+With the client credentials you can obtain a token and use it within subsequent API calls.

-Personal applications are managed locally and assigned with the user's Access Rules to manage its permissions.
-TBD

 ## Creating Personal Applications

 To create a personal application:

-1. Press the user icon, then select Settings.
+1. Press the user icon, then select Settings
 2. Click **+APPLICATION**
 3. Enter the application’s **Name**
 4. Click **CREATE**